mathesar-foundation/mathesar-wiki/design/specs/global-data-type-components.md

 title: Global Data Type Components Specs
 description:
 published: true
-date: 2021-08-31T09:19:34.603Z
+date: 2021-08-31T09:28:52.514Z
 tags:
 editor: markdown
 dateCreated: 2021-08-31T08:38:10.315Z
 ---

 # Context
 Data types are data attributes that help to interpret their values and define the operations that the users can do and the values that can be stored.
+In the context of Mathesar, functionality and options will vary according to selected data types.

 ## Design Consistency Across All Data Types
 It is part of Mathesar's future strategy to offer data modeling recommendations based on data types.
 This goal will be dependent on the user's adoption and understanding of data type functionality.
 For this reason, users must have a consistent experience when manipulating different data types within Mathesar.
 This document goes over the design elements and components common across data types to ensure cohesive design implementation.